 - When and how IEP services will be provided, and that an IEP meeting will be held before the conclusion of the 2020-2021 school year to discuss options for specially designed instruction, based on the approved instructional model. - CCF-563^{xiv} prior written notice indicating under: - Proposed Action(s): A description of the services and how they will be delivered based on the approved instructional model to include the class schedule, including the subject, day, time, synchronous instruction, asynchronous instruction, and location. - The CCF-563 may reference an attached document due to the lack of writing space in the form^{xv}. - If the parent's/guardian's choice of the hybrid instructional model or fulltime distance education cannot be accommodated, then include a statement of why that option could not be provided.

-By the end of the 2020-2021 school year, case managers will hold an IEP meeting to develop placement and specially designed instruction for each phase of reopening.
-IEPs will be written to include specially designed instruction language for all instructional models.
+By the end of the 2020-2021 school year, case managers will hold an IEP meeting to develop placement and specially designed instruction for all phases of reopening.